Skip to main content

 A shopper approaching the food court at lunchtime might receive an offer from a restaurant tenant.
 One who has browsed the homewares section twice in the last month might receive a targeted incentive to convert.
 A first-time visitor who enters the centre on a Saturday morning might receive a welcome message with a curated guide to that weekend's events and offers.

 For shopping centres, the prerequisite is a functioning branded app with sufficient download penetration to make the investment worthwhile.
-App adoption is the limiting factor for most location-based promotion programmes, which is why these mechanics work best when the app itself offers genuine ongoing value to the shopper rather than simply acting as a promotional delivery vehicle.
+App adoption is the limiting factor for most location-based promotion programs, which is why these mechanics work best when the app itself offers genuine ongoing value to the shopper rather than simply acting as a promotional delivery vehicle.

 Simple competitions remain one of the most reliable shopping centre promotion ideas, particularly for centres with a broad catchment area and a diverse shopper demographic.

-The mechanics range from spend-based prize draw entries, where shoppers submit a receipt to enter a competition, to visit-based programmes that reward shoppers for the frequency of their trips.
+The mechanics range from spend-based prize draw entries, where shoppers submit a receipt to enter a competition, to visit-based programs that reward shoppers for the frequency of their trips.
 Both can be run digitally through a centre app or website, or through physical entry points such as a promotional stand in a high-footfall location within the centre.

 SMS and text-based competitions sit in a similar category and have proven effective in the Irish market.
 The entry barrier is low, the mechanic is familiar to most shoppers, and the campaign can be activated quickly without significant technical infrastructure.
 The limitation is that text competitions do not require an in-store visit, which means they drive database growth but not necessarily footfall.